• Skip to primary navigation

 • Heat olive oil in a pan and add chopped red onion.
 Cook until translucent.
 Add garlic and cook for 30 seconds more.

-• Add black beans and cook for a few minutes more, so flavors combine.
+• Add shredded jackfruit, black beans, and spices, and cook for a few minutes more, so flavors combine.
+Set aside.

 • In a hot skillet, add a splash of olive oil.
 Cook tortillas for 10 seconds on each side.
 Put on paper towels to get rid of excess oil.